JamesHBickerton/DevNotes/Notes/html.md

 rem and em do NOT depend on html font-size in media queries.
 Instead we assume 1rem = 1em = 16px.
 We should not use rem in media queries, we should use em (which are the exact same).
 Which means if you have a 1200px value where it looks weird, you would divide it by 16 to get the rounded number for your breakpoint.

+When display is set to "none" animations will not work.
+To hide an element (like a nav when doing media-queries for mobile devices) without using display:none - you can do this:

+1. Hide the element visually
+    opacity: 0;
+2. Make it unaccessible to mouse/keyboard
+    pointer-events: none;
+3 Hide it from screen readers
+    visibility: hidden;

+On the open class (i.e. nav-open) you would then need to make the opacity: 1, pointer-events:auto, and visbility: visible (to reverse it).